Code-Institute-Solutions/AI-Augmented-Bootcamp/WellnessWebsiteBrief_ethics.md

 # Project Brief: Wellness Website Development

----

 ## Project Title: Wellness Website

 ### Project Overview
-Develop a comprehensive wellness website aimed at promoting health and well-being among students.
-The website should offer resources, tools, and information to help users maintain a balanced lifestyle.
-Key features will include articles, a community forum, and interactive tools like a meal planner and workout tracker.
+Develop a front-end for a wellness website aimed at promoting health and well-being among students.
+The website should offer easily accessible resources and information to help users maintain a balanced lifestyle.
+Key features will include articles, a blog, and a contact form.

 ### Target Audience
 - College and university students